 Shelley Hamel: The sheet metal building.
 But we did see that boat.
 I mean it was a yacht.
 It was an ocean-going—

 Shelley Hamel: So that was another part.
 But anyway tell about the hunter.

-And it was not uncommon for them to do this.
+And this was not uncommon for them to do.
 But the thing that was notable was how many of them there were.
 And so the day might have started with these guys where one of them would go out and check out if they could shoot some woodchucks that day.
 And it happened a lot.
-So one of my memories is always hearing the 22 go off for the hunting that was being done outside the building.
+So one of my memories is always hearing the twenty-two go off for the hunting that was being done outside the building.

 Catherine Phan: Anyone else have any favorite spots or other memories or senses of this building?

 Ulrich Sielaff: I'm just amazed first of all at having seen the building in its state of disrepair.
 And kind of hearing the history of the business and realizing what incredibly rough shape it was in, and kind of having been kind of a building—well, David and Shelley as well, have done renovations and things, we realize what's involved even on a tiny scale compared to this.
 So the result of the work here is just stunning to us and we're just so happy that in some way we could have been a little part of it.